 Do you want to save some money?
 Want full size, instead of samples?
 I have the answer!
-Here, you may choose any 1/2 oz. bottles of oil OR 25 count packages of stick incense for only $35.00!!
+Here, you may choose any 1/2 oz. bottles of oil, or 25 count stick incense for only $40.00!!

 There are eight Pagan holidays, and they are collectively called Sabbats.
 "Sabbat" comes from the French word, "s'ebattre", which means to rejoice, frolic, and revel.
 That is exactly what these days are for, the joyous celebration of life and nature.
 Sabbats, are determined by nature, not arbitrarily determined by people.
 Remember, Washington's and Lincoln's birthdays were combined, and then moved to Monday to boot, you can't get much more arbitrary.
 The eight Sabbats are determined by the Earth and Sun, and the natural energy created by their relationships to each other.
 This makes them entirely natural holidays, where the natural energies are at high or low points.
 These were also important dates to our ancestors, who used them to help determine when to plant, and harvest.